 This page created 8 April 2014, and last modified: 13 April 2014

-The Funditores are listed as one of the units of pseudocomitatenses under the Magister Militum per Orientem.
-Their shield pattern is shown in various manuscripts as below:
+In the eastern half of the empire, there is a unit of pseudocomitatenses called the Fortenses auxiliarii, under the Magister Militum per Orientem.
+Its shield pattern as shown in various manuscripts is as below:

 Return to the Notitia alphabetical unit list page.